-Part of the answer is to remember who my real audience is.
+Who is my real audience?
 If I can find the courage and sincerity to create for myself and for God, then perhaps I will discover renewed inspiration.
-But to do this, I must let go of my concerns about what all those other humans will think of my work.
+To do this, I must let go of my concerns about what all those other humans will think of my work.
 Creativity never likes to be constrained by the expectations of others.

 Can I be brave enough to show the depths of my inner being without caring whether others will really understand what I am saying?

 Do other people get a chance to see the results of my creative efforts?